You forgot you said you loved me / swore you’d never cause me pain

 WHAT I LOVE ABOUT THIS FILM

-Remember My Name offers provocative commentary of issues of masculinity and femininity.
+Remember My Name offers provocative commentary on issues of masculinity and femininity.
 Some of it intentional: as in the mannish/aggressive behavior Emily exhibits intermittently with the studied, mannered femininity she adopts when she sets about using the male gaze to her advantage.
 Some of it unintentional: the pairing of the bisexual Perkins with real-life wife Berenson in her film debut makes for a curiously androgynous couple, their male/female similarity adding to the film's gender provocation.

 Cumbersome feminine allure / male vulnerability / woman self-defined

 In Geraldine Chaplin’s Emily, Remember My Name has a female anti-heroine at the center of its narrative.
-A complex, inarticulate, study in contradictions; she’s hard and soft, pitiable and terrifying, understandable and opaque, protagonist and villain.
+A complex, inarticulate study in contradictions; she’s hard and soft, pitiable and terrifying, understandable and opaque, protagonist and villain.
 Emily operates under her own instincts, agency, and agenda, none of which is ever made fully clear to us.
 The thrill of watching her, in all her unstable unpredictability, is that her actions alone propel the entirety of the plot.
 She’s the reason it starts, and she’s ultimately the one who decides how it ends.

 THE STUFF OF DREAMS

 Remember My Name is a character drama cloaked in a genre film.
-What Alan Rudolph’s moody screenplay (in no great hurry to get to where it’s headed) and eye for character detail does is place very unexceptional people in the extraordinary, heightened-reality framework of film noir, then sits back (there’s that leisurely thing again) as they struggle to cope with how little effort it takes for the bedrock of lives to be demolished.
+What Alan Rudolph’s moody screenplay (in no great hurry to get to where it’s headed) and eye for character detail does is place very unexceptional people in the extraordinary, heightened-reality framework of film noir, then sits back (there’s that leisurely thing again) as they struggle to cope with how little effort it takes for the bedrock of simple lives to be demolished.

-For the viewer, this ordinary/extraordinary contrast creates a subtle tension born of wanting the story to flow and progress along the traditional lines and tropes of the genre, only to have one’s expectations entertainingly subverted at every turn due to the erratic idiosyncrasies of the characters and the near-certain combustibility of their interactions.
+For the viewer, this ordinary/extraordinary contrast creates a subtle tension born of wanting the story to flow and progress along the traditional lines and tropes of the genre, only to have one’s expectations provocatively subverted at every turn due to the erratic idiosyncrasies of the characters and the near-certain combustibility of their interactions.

 |Alan Autry as Rusty, Rita's bullying boyfriend|